Patagonia has been around since 1973 and in that time has become a respected, loved brand that has a hugely loyal fan base.

 Although they offer various outdoor gear products for cold weather, wind, or simple light rain in your backpacking trips.
 From boots to backpacks and apparel for everything from extreme winter hiking to yoga, they are known famously for their jackets to stay warm during adventures.

-A common trend among Patagonia jackets is the quality, the use of recycled and other eco-friendly materials, the complimenting fits and the numerous colors.
+A common trend among Patagonia jackets is the quality and insulated features.
+The use of recycled and other eco-friendly materials, the complimenting fits, and the numerous colors.
 Unlike many other brands that simply change the size of their men’s and women’s model jackets, Patagonia goes so far as to construct the women’s in a new shape that allows for better movement and a more slim fit.

 The Nano Puff jacket is one of Patagonia’s top sellers in their winter jacket category.
-It is highly praised amongst various outdoorsman and outdoorswomen for being tough, incredibly warm and super thin.
+It is highly praised amongst various outdoorsmen and outdoorswomen for being tough, incredibly warm, durable, and super thin.

 Patagonia made this jacket to be a real workhorse.
 This jacket has all of the best, most functional features a great jacket needs and none of the extra frills that just add weight.

 Here is a quick rundown of features and specs:

 - Both men’s and women’s sizes available XS to XL, XXL in men’s only, both in “regular” fit

 - Comes in 16 colors combined in men’s and women’s, in both bright colors and neutrals

 - Full front zipper closure with draft flap

 - Two zippered pockets